-In 2015, in accordance with ISO standards, efforts to ensure continuous improvement in safety and environmental performance were made.
+In 2016, in accordance with ISO standards, efforts to ensure continuous improvement in safety and environmental performance were made.
 Continued focus on reducing energy consumption and seeking environmentally friendly technologies are important, both for the company and its stakeholders.

-One newbuilding eco-design supramax bulk carrier was delivered and has been in operation since the spring of 2015.
-Four new eco-design supramax bulk carriers are on order for delivery 2016/2017 from Japanese yards.
+Two newbuilding eco-design supramax bulk carriers (MV Lunita and MV Ellenita) were delivered and have been in operation since 2014.
+Fleet renewals contiues in 2017.
 The PSV Juanita of the SALT 100 design has been in operation since the spring of 2014, showing favourable fuel economy and operational flexibility.
 In addition the PSV Juanita was awarded the Support Vessel of the Year 2015 by the Offshore Support Journal.